Feb 11, 2025 | 16 Mins read

 Training Techniques

 Training small language models (SLMs) involves several innovative techniques that enable them to achieve high performance with fewer parameters.
 These methods ensure that SLMs can deliver impressive results without the need for extensive computational resources.
+Model evaluation is crucial in assessing the effectiveness of these training techniques and ensuring that the SLMs perform well on specific tasks.
 Here are some key training techniques used for SLMs:

 1. Knowledge Distillation (KD): Imagine a smaller model, known as the “student,” learning from a larger, pre-trained model, the “teacher.”
 The student model is trained to mimic the teacher’s behavior, effectively inheriting its knowledge and capabilities.
 This process allows the smaller model to perform complex tasks with fewer parameters, making it more efficient and accessible.